rvenutolo/gs-accessing-twitter/README.src.md

 What you'll build
 -----------------

-This guide walks you through creating a simple web application that accesses user data from Twitter and a list of Twitter users that the user follows.
+This guide walks you through creating a simple web application that accesses profile data from a Twitter user and from Twitter users whom the user follows.

 What you'll need
 ----------------